liuexp/counting-edge-cover/talk/soda14.md

 Here we view each edge as a boolean variable.
 As an edge has two incident vertices, it's read-twice.
 The constraint on every vertex gets translated to a monotone OR function.

 # Counting Problems
+Next let's introduce what is a counting problem.
 * Counting SAT.
 * Counting colorings.
 * Counting Independent sets (or vertex cover).